Frequently Asked Questions

 How do I order?

-Contact David Orth (that's me) by phone or email.
-I will walk you through questions, final decisions, and take your order when you are ready.
+Contact David Orth (that's me) - here’s my contact page.
+I will walk you through questions, final decisions, and take your order if you are ready.
 There are only 2 basic things to think about: your urn choice and any options that you'd like.
-This printable form might help you think through your choices and final costs.
-After you've placed an order you will get an invoice and a way to pay it via PayPal, both by email.
-You can use your credit card without signing up to anything.
-Checks through the mail are also accepted, but will delay things by a week or two.
+(There is a form at the end of the catalog that might help you think through your choices and final costs.)
+After you've placed an order you will get an invoice and a way to pay it with a credit card via PayPal, both by email.

-How can I decide, if I can't pick it up and hold it in my own hands?
+How can I decide, if I can't pick it up and hold it in my own two hands?

 How big is the urn?
 Will the urn hold all the ashes?
+Will it fit the niche?
 Are other sizes available?

-1. The first method (which estimates high for overweight persons) is to figure a cubic inch per pound that the deceased weighed.
+1. The first method (which tends to estimate high) is to figure a cubic inch per pound that the deceased weighed.

 2. A more accurate method is to determine the ideal weight for the deceased - given their gender, height, & age.
 (Here is an ideal weight calculator.)
 Then calculate a cubic inch per pound of ideal weight.
 For this method, add 10% just to be on the safe side.

-3. The most straight forward, accurate method requires opening the temporary box the cremation service gives you and measuring (in inches) the inner length & width of the box, and the depth of the ashes only.
+3. The most straight forward and accurate method requires opening the temporary box the cremation service gives you and measuring (in inches) the inner length & width of the box, and the depth of the ashes only.
 Then multiply these dimensions together (inner length x inner width x depth of ashes = the urn volume required).
 This will give you the exact volume necessary in cubic inches.

 The funeral home has its own urns.
-Can I use yours instead?
+Can I use these instead?

 Funeral homes are legally obligated to use whatever urn you provide for them.